enekochan/insta360-go-firmware-tool/README.md

 This will use the unpacked firmware data from the input folder to create a valid firmware file.

-The output filename can be anything you want (as long as that file does not currently exist) but when uploading it to the camera it always must be named `InstaGo2FW.pkg`.
+The output filename can be anything you want (as long as that file does not currently exist) but when uploading it to the camera it always must be named `InstaGo2FW.pkg` for the GO 2 and `Insta360GO3FW.pkg` for the GO 3.

 See the [docs](docs/README.md) for more info.